ncruces/zenity/README.md

 * [message](https://github.com/ncruces/zenity/wiki/Message-dialog) (error, info, question, warning)
 * [file selection](https://github.com/ncruces/zenity/wiki/File-Selection-dialog)

-Behavior on Windows, macOS and other UNIXes might differ slightly.
+Behavior on Windows, macOS and other Unixes might differ slightly.
 Some of that is intended (reflecting platform differences), other bits are unfortunate limitations, others still are open to be fixed.